 I’ve found it easiest to start with the end in mind and work backward from there.
 Naturally, your goals will include your company’s expectations (i.e., quota), but why not go even further?

 A promotion?
 A certain level of income?
 A certain number of conversions per month?
-X number of new clients acquired over the course of the year?
+X number of new clients acquired over the year?
 How about increasing your average deal size?
 Whatever it is, put it down in writing and build a plan to get yourself there.

 It’s powerful to write down our goals.
-One year, I decided to write five key goals on the whiteboard in my office.
-At year-end, I had hit four of them — including finally buying the classic car I’ve had my eye on for 30 years.
+One year, I decided to write five goals on the whiteboard in my office.
+At year-end, I had hit four of them, including finally buying the classic car I have had my eye on for 30 years.

 Got your goals on hand?
 Great.
 Now take a few minutes to ponder the strategies you pursued previously.
-Which ones worked well and make sense to reincorporate this year?
+Which ones worked well and made sense to incorporate again this year?
 And which didn’t work at all and either need to be adjusted or scrapped altogether?

 If this all sounds vague, take a numbers approach to this review.
 Instead of reviewing your sales strategies, review how your numbers fared throughout the year — revenue generated, number of meetings, number of proposals, number of demos, close rate, and so on.
 (Your review will be even more telling and powerful if you combine that qualitative review with a quantitative one.)